 - Harvard University (J.D. cum laude 2011; Semifinalist [Oralist], Ames Moot Court Competition); Princeton University (A.B. magna cum laude 2007, Woodrow Wilson School of Public & International Affairs; Phi Beta Kappa)

-- New York; U.S. Courts of Appeals for the Second, Fifth, and Ninth Circuits; and U.S. District Courts for the Eastern District of Wisconsin and Eastern and Southern Districts of New York
+- New York; U.S. Courts of Appeals for the Second, Fifth, and Ninth Circuits; and U.S. District Courts for the Eastern District of Wisconsin and Eastern, Northern, and Southern Districts of New York

 - Served with the U.S. Department of Justice, Civil Rights Division in the following positions: Chief of Staff (2020-2021) and Deputy Assistant Attorney General (2019-2021)